-Deer, rabbits, mice, voles, and other animals can cause a lot of damage on trees and shrubs over the winter months.
+Deer, rabbits, mice, voles, and other animals can cause a lot of damage to trees and shrubs over the winter months.
 Prevention is key to managing these garden pests.
 By taking steps in the fall, you can prevent damage from occurring over the winter.

-These animals may feed on trees and shrubs during the winter months and severely damage or destroy plants.
-Damage is most likely to occur when food is scare during prolonged periods of snow cover.
+These animals may feed on trees and shrubs during winter and severely damage or destroy plants.
+Damage is most likely to occur when food is scarce during prolonged periods of snow cover.
 Mice and rabbits may girdle the trunks of small trees, effectively destroying them.
 Deer may devour the foliage on the lower branches of arborvitae, pines, and other evergreens.
 In fall, bucks rub their antlers on trees to remove the dried velvet from their antlers and to mark their territory.
 This rubbing removes the thin layer of bark on small trees and can seriously damage or destroy them.

 Below is how to help manage these critters and prevent damage to your garden plants through the winter months.

 Trees and shrubs that are often damaged by rabbits in winter include crabapple, apple, pear, redbud, honey locust, serviceberry, burning bush (aka winged euonymus), flowering quince, barberry, roses, and raspberries.
 Small evergreens (especially pines) are also vulnerable.
 However, nearly all small trees and shrubs are susceptible to damage when food sources are scarce, and rabbit populations are high.

 Type of Damage

 Rabbits feed on the tissue between the bark and the wood.
 If rabbits remove the tissue down to the wood and go completely around the tree's trunk, the damaged tree is effectively girdled.
 Girdling destroys the tree by disrupting the downward flow of food from the tree's foliage to the root system.
 Rabbits damage shrubs by chewing off small branches and girdling large stems.